Raspberry Pi Backup – Main Features

 - Automatic backup of the first two partitions (

-- Exclude file support for removing unwanted data
+- Exclude file support to remove unwanted data

-- Optional removal of SSH and DHCP configs
+- Optional removal of SSH and DHCP configurations

 - Image shrinking with

-for better compression & security - Compatible with SD cards, SSDs, HDDs, USB drives and NAS
+0xFFfor better compression & security - Compatible with SD cards, SSDs, HDDs, USB drives, and NAS

 Raspberry Pi Backup – Restore Options